yohasebe/monadic-chat/docs/faq-basic-apps.md

 The `Coding Assistant` app provides features to assist in creating various programs (Python, Ruby, JavaScript, etc.).
 You cannot run code with the AI agent, but you can provide source code and request bug fixes or feature additions.

-For a certain range of code bases, it is possible to cache them using the mechanism provided on the API side.
-You can pass the current source code first and then request modifications one after another.
+Though there is a limit to the number of tokens, it ispossible to cache the source code and request modifications one after another.
+The `Coding Assistant` app uses `prompt caching` (Anthropic and OpenAI models) and `predicted outputs` (Open AI models) features to provide an efficient way to request modifications.

 The `Jupyter Notebook` app uses JupyterLab to write and execute Jupyter Notebook cells.
 In addition to asking the AI agent to think about the code to enter in the cell, you can create a notebook (`ipynb` file) in a shared folder and add and execute cells one after another.
 It can be used as a support tool for creating library tutorials or notebooks for programming education.